Trademarks Comparative Guide

 8.3 What are the grounds for cancelling a trademark registration?

-- The trademark has become misleading to the public, especially regarding the nature, quality or geographical origin of the goods or services.
+- The trademark is misleading to the public in relation to the nature, quality or geographical origin of the goods or services for which it is registered; or

+- The trademark has been used contrary to the technical specifications that apply to guarantee or collective marks.

+Since 10 January 2024, TURKPATENT has been authorised to examine trademark revocation requests.

 8.4 Under what circumstances may the trademark office cancel a registration on its own initiative?